facebook/react-native/docs/Navigation.md

 }
 ```

 That's it -- so close to the finish line I can smell it.
-Lets plug our new navigator into our top-level component:
+Let's plug our new navigator into our top-level component:

 ```javascript
 class BleedingEdgeApplication extends Component {